 The Guinea Fowl Must be Rested after Roasting

-How to Chop and Portion a Guinea Fowl - The average guinea fowl should provide two decent meal portions
+How to Chop and Portion a Guinea Fowl

 A guinea fowl is not like a large Christmas or Thanksgiving turkey which is carved to serve up to twelve or even more people.
-One average guinea fowl will provide a good amount of meat for two people and it is best to cut it in to a total of six portions for service.
+One average guinea fowl will provide a good amount of meat for two people and it is a good idea to cut it in to a total of six portions for service.
 This allows each person a leg portion, a wing and a small breast fillet.

 The first step is to carefully slice through the flesh between each thigh and the main body of the guinea fowl and pop the bone from the socket, freeing each leg portion.

 When the legs have been removed, the wings should be removed in a very similar way.

 When the wings are removed, it is then time to carefully remove the two breast fillets from the main carcass.
 Ensure you sit the legs and wings safely to the side on a plate to afford you plenty of room to carry out this procedure.

 Start on one side of the central breast bone and cut in the form of slits, in one direction only, down through the flesh and allowing the bones to guide the knife.
 Keep going, down over and around the bones for the full length of the bird, until the first breast fillet is removed.
 Repeat the process for the second breast fillet.